rrott/rrott.com/source/blog/2016-04-06-why-should-I-use-gpg-with-git.html.markdown

 <img class='pure-img-responsive' title="Commit in GitHub signed by gpg", alt="Commit in GitHub signed by gpg", src="/images/blog/gpg-and-github/github-gpg.png"/>

 ---
-## How to set up git to use PGP with every commit
+## How to set up git to use GPG with every commit

 Just run 2 simple commands: